chadepl/contour-depth/README.md

   plt.show()
 ```

-## Documentation

-For detailed usage instructions and API documentation, please refer to the [documentation](https://link-to-documentation).

 ## Citation

 If you use this library in your work and would like to cite it, please use the following BibTeX entry: